rocky-linux/documentation/docs/guides/file_sharing/samba_file_share.md

         guest ok = yes
 ```

-If you're unaware of the options above, they are:
+If you are unaware of the options above, they are:

 * `path` is the directory we are sharing.
 Set this to your respective directory (`/var/store` in our case).
 * `browseable` is to allow clients to browsing access.
-If you wish to disallow browsing set this to `no`.
+If you want to disallow browsing set this to `no`.
 * `writable` is to allow clients writing access.
-If you wish to allow write access set this to `yes`.
+If you want to allow write access set this to `yes`.
 * `read only` is to mark the share as read-only.
-If you wish to allow write or execute access set this to `no`.
+If you want to allow write or execute access set this to `no`.
 * `guest ok` is to allow non-authenticated users access to our share.
-If you wish to deny guests set this to `no`.
+If you want to deny guests set this to `no`.

 To test the configuration you can run: